psynaptic/php-drupal.tmbundle/README.markdown

 ## Hooks

 Snippets files for hooks are generated from Drupal's codebase using a drush script.
-These files are stored in `php-drupal.tmbundle/Support/commands/generated/hooks/`.
+These files are stored in `php-drupal.tmbundle/Support/commands/generated/hooks`.

-Some hooks have custom tab stops set up for them, these files are stored in `php-drupal.tmbundle/Support/commands/custom/hooks/`.
+Some hooks have custom tab stops set up for them, these files are stored in `php-drupal.tmbundle/Support/commands/custom/hooks`.

 Any snippets that don't have custom tab stops will just have the function body selected, allowing you to delete and quickly get down to writing your own function body.
-However, you may find this isn't enough for your needs and might want to create custom snippets with tab stops to help speed up your workflow with common functions.
+However, for some of the more common functions, you may find this isn't enough for your needs and might want to create custom snippets with tab stops to help speed up your workflow.

-See the section below on [#modifying-an-existing-snippet](Modifying an existing snippet) for details.
+See the section below on *Modifying an existing snippet* for details.

 ## Creating custom snippets

-Found within Bundle tools sub-menu of the bundle are three commands to help with the creation of snippets:
+Found within the *Bundle tools* sub-menu are three special commands to help with the creation of new snippets:

-*Format document as snippet*
+**Format document as snippet**

-* Escapes any characters that require it.
+* Escapes any special characters for use as a snippet.
-* Adds doxygen function header comments for hooks and theme functions.
+* Automatically adds doxygen function header comments for hooks and theme functions.

-*Wrap selection in placeholder*
+**Wrap selection in placeholder**

 * Adds placeholder wrappers for tabs stops around selected text.
 * Adds basic tab stops at caret position if no text is selected.

-*Print basename*
+**Print basename**

 * Dynamically prints the name of the module.

-The 2 main methods for creating snippets is outlined below.
+The two main methods for creating snippets is outlined below.

 ### Modifying an existing snippet

-If you find a commonly used function that has no custom tab stops and you wish to add some, you can copy , then make your desired changes to the new file.
+If you find you need a different structure for an existing snippet you can copy the original file to a specific directory and make your desired changes there.
 This will automatically override the generated file from that point on.

-1. Copy the original file in `php-drupal.tmbundle/Support/commands/generated/hooks/` to `php-drupal.tmbundle/Support/commands/custom/hooks/`.
+1. Copy the original file from `php-drupal.tmbundle/Support/commands/generated/hooks` to `php-drupal.tmbundle/Support/commands/custom/hooks`.

 2. Either write your own function body or if you are happy with the existing one you can use that.

-3. Select the text you wish to automatically replace with the name of the module and run the `Print basename` command.
+3. Select the text you wish to automatically replace with the name of the module and run the *Print basename* command.
 Repeat as necessary.

-4. Select any text you wish to be a placeholder for a tab stop and run `Wrap selection in placeholder`.
+4. Select any text you wish to be a placeholder for a tab stop and run *Wrap selection in placeholder*.
 Repeat as necessary.

+5. If this is a whole function snippet, leave a blank newline after the closing brace and add a final tab stop at the bottom of the file (on the last line).

-5. Save the file to the correct place in the `php-drupal.tmbundle/Support/commands/custom` directory.
+6. Save the file to the correct place in the `php-drupal.tmbundle/Support/commands/custom` directory.

 Your new snippet should now override the generated one and you can continue working.